VoltLang/Fourier/doc/fourier.md

 Fourier
 ===

-Fourier is tool to help generate and check bindings against C libraries.
+Fourier generates and validates C bindings.

 Tests
 ===

-The symbols are check against each other.
+Symbols (types, functions, etc) that are defined by the C module, are checked against those defined in the Volt bindings.
+Not only in existence, but in semantics.

 Failures
 ---

-###### Function definitions
+###### Function Definition Failures

-If the type of a function is different between the header and the Volt module.
+The type of a function varies between the header and the Volt module.

 ```